Ranaalshehrii/swe645-hw3/README.md

 - Node Port Service
 - KubeConfig

 These YAML Files were not modified manually, they were **auto generated** by following the steps below.
 YAML Files for the 3 Pods are not included because they could change if a Pod goes down.
-Machines from HW2 were reused.
+Machines from HW2 were reused, so most of this will be repeat for HW2

 ---